-Possibly the most standard sized drum sticks on the planet.
+I have personally used Vic Firth 5A sticks for most of my drumming life.
+I’m not sponsored or endorsed by Vic Firth – they’re just good drum stick and 5A is one of the most popular sizes.
 If you’re not sure what size to go for 5A is a great starting point – not too big and not too small.
-And Vic Firth make great drum sticks.
 Expect to pay around £10 for a decent pair of drum sticks.

 If you’re planning on playing the drums you need to protect your hearing!
-Don’t waste your money on expensive ear defenders designed specifically for drums.
-Builders’ ear defenders work just fine for a fraction of the price.
+You can either splash out on expensive branded ear defenders… or just use some decent builders’ ear defenders for a fraction of the price.

-You’ll need a music stand.
-You can either get the annoying, flimsy, fold-up type or something a bit more industrial like this.
+You’ll really need a music stand.
+You can only get away with balancing sheet music on piles of books for so long.
+You can either get the annoying, flimsy, fold-up type or something a bit more industrial like this from Unho.

 You can never have too many drum keys!
 They easily get lost and without them you’ve got a problem.
 This set includes 3 standard ones and a ‘winder’ one which is handy for rapid changes of drum heads.

 Sound Isolating Headphones